MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-ubuntu.md

 COPY 58976
 COPY 34499
 COPY 7567
+COPY 0
 ... etc
 ```

 *Importing the data can be slow, particularly for larger tables like CHARTEVENTS which may take several hours.*

+Note also that above, we have included a line which states `COPY 0`.
+This is expected: CHARTEVENTS acts as a "mapping" table to multiple sub-tables, and no data is actually stored within it, so postgres reports that 0 rows were inserted. **This is expected behaviour for CHARTEVENTS.**

 ## 7. Add indexes to improve performance